fiddien/fiddien.github.io/_tabs/presentation.md

             <h1 class="dynamic-title">
             {{ title }}
             </h1>
-            The slides files I presented in various occassions.
+            The slides I presented in various occassions.
 The contents are my liability and are not representative of any entity mentioned.
             <div id="gallery">
                 {% for slide in site.data.slides %}
                     {% capture slideUrl %}{{ slide.src }}{% endcapture %}